bengalskaya/charcounter/README.md

 # charcounter
-(Java Core) An application takes a string and returns the number of unique characters in the string.
+An application takes a string and returns the number of unique characters in the string.